Proudly Serving Washington State - including Tacoma, Everett, Olympia and nearby

 When the first "dig" complete, another excavation is made and the same nail and shotcrete installation is repeated.
 This sequence gets the retaining wall built in safe, manageable increments, without the risk or expense of making a single full-depth excavation and erecting a concrete block or poured-concrete wall.
 In the case mentioned above, the soil nail and shotcrete retaining wall simply stabilized the foundation hole while permanent reinforced concrete basement walls were formed and poured.
 But these walls can also serve as primary, stand-alone retaining walls in other applications.

 At Matvey Foundation Repair, we're proud of our permanent, warrantied solutions for foundation problems of all types.
-Our team of in-house, certified contractors has repaired foundations throughout Washington, and we're ready to help you.
+Our team of professional contractors has repaired foundations throughout Washington, and we're ready to help you.

-We're proud to serve Olympia, Seattle, Tacoma, and all surrounding areas.
+We're proud to serve Olympia, Everett, Tacoma, and all surrounding areas.